EESSI/docs/docs/governance/policies.md

 ## 4. Transparency and Traceability

-EESSI aims to be transparant regarding how software was build.
+EESSI aims to be transparent regarding how software was build.
 A combination of the git history, easybuild build logs, as well as the easybuild subdirectory within every installation (which provides the EasyConfig, EasyBlock, and any hooks used at installation time) provide a detailed description of how software was configured and built.

 ---